Sports Activities at Student Dormitories Operated by Hometown Organizations

 Japan during this period of modernization.

 Second, the students often went on excursions.
-Although these excursions were originally
+Although these excursions

 conceived of as a means for physical education, they also functioned as leisure activities.

-Third, these dormitories operated by hometown organizations maintained close ties with their
+Third, these dormitories operated by hometown organizations maintained

 hometowns.
 Sports activities were more than just a way to maintain contact with the cities and